alc28/parse_mrk/README.md

 # parse_mrk
 Use R tidyverse to manipulate mrk record output from MarcEdit

+Includes case study: manipulate file with $0 URIs.